j-schumann/symfony-addons/README.md

 ### Using the MonologAssertsTrait

-For use with an Symfony project using the monolog-bundle.
+For use with a Symfony project using the monolog-bundle.
 Requires `monolog/monolog` of v3.0 or higher.

-Include the trait in your testcase and call `prepareLogger` before triggering the action that should create logs and use `assertLoggerHasMessage` afterwards to check if a log record was created with the given message & severity:
+Include the trait in your testcase and call `prepareLogger` before triggering the action that should create logs and use `assertLoggerHasMessage` afterward to check if a log record was created with the given message, severity and (optionally) context:
  ```php
 use Monolog\Level;
 use Psr\Log\LoggerInterface;